- Last Updated Date:

-- Most rural areas of Colombia due to the presence of illegal armed groups, to the constantly changing security situation and to the fact that securing the entire extent of Colombia’s national territory remains a challenge.
+- Most rural areas of Colombia due to the presence of illegal armed groups and the evolving security situation.

 The exceptions are some parts of the coffee-growing area southwest of Bogotá (Risaralda, Quindío and Caldas) and resort areas with established tourist industries, such as the islands of San Andrés and Providencia, the Rosario Islands off of the Atlantic Coast and the Amazon resorts near Leticia.